PawelGozdz/test-app-1/README.md

 - GET `/api/v1/notifications/health`

 ### Testing
-Units test can be ran like so (you can get error if you have old version of node locally installed.
+Unit tests can be ran like so (you can get error if you have old version of node locally installed.
 To fix it, run node 20+):

 ```bash
 npm run test